nmharmon8/TheAdventuresOfAliceAndBobPosts/posts/e8d8b0ee-1d6c-4c70-b98d-3c2a8ea9a2ae.md

 On the third point you care that both the inputs are positive.
 Otherwise the sum adding up is meaningless.
 Range Proof.

+I belieive that Pedersen commitment is the name of the encryption sceam for confidential transactions, for which bullet proofs are just a part of the verification.

 Types of range proofs: SNARKs (Trusted Setup), CT Range proof (Large proof size), and Bullet proof (Log size).

 Bullet proof still linear time verification.